The Bankrate promise

 How to qualify for a jumbo loan

-Jumbo lenders typically impose stricter underwriting guidelines than those extending traditional mortgages.
+Jumbo lenders typically impose stricter underwriting guidelines than those extending conforming mortgages.
 Because the loans aren’t backed by Fannie or Freddie, jumbo mortgages pose more risk to the lender.
-On the flip side, lenders have more to gain — the dollar value of the loan is higher, and the lender gains an opportunity to sell additional services to these more affluent borrowers.
+On the flip side, lenders have more to gain — the dollar value of the loan is higher, so the lender has an opportunity to sell additional services to these more affluent borrowers.

 Jumbo loan requirements

 There are three common hurdles borrowers must clear to get approved for a jumbo loan:

 - Larger income requirements – You’ll typically need a low-debt-to-income (DTI) ratio, which is the percentage of your monthly income that goes to debt payments.
 If your income is on the lower end and you have a hefty sum of outstanding debts, you might not qualify for a jumbo loan unless your credit score is excellent or you have a sizable amount of reserves.

 - Higher credit score – The jumbo loan credit score requirement is usually higher than what you’ll find with a conforming loan.
 “The average is around 740, although I have seen some as low as 660,” says Robert Cohan, president of Carlyle Financial based in San Francisco. “[But] if you’re high-leveraged and you have a low credit score, it’s going to be hard to get a jumbo loan.”